Crystal City, Texas: Chicano School Walkouts

 Student leaders took their concerns to the school board, who refused to hear their demands, which included the "hiring of more Hispanic teachers and counselors; more classes to challenge students and fewer shop and home economics electives; bilingual-bicultural education at the elementary and secondary levels; Mexican American studies classes to reflect the contributions made by Latinos; and the edition of a student representative to the school board."

 After the school board refused to hear their demands, the students staged a walkout on December 9, 1969.
-Students continued to join each day until the number of students walking the picket line exceeded 2,000.
-When elementary and junior high students began to join the walkout, the Texas Education Agency (TEA) sent negotiators to attempt to try to get the students back in school.
-The TEA recommended closing schools early for the Christmas holidays, but the schoolboard nixed this idea.
+Eventually the number of students walking the picket line exceeded 2,000.
+When elementary and junior high students began to join the walkout, the Texas Education Agency (TEA) sent negotiators in an attempt to get the students back in school.
+The TEA recommended closing schools early for the Christmas holidays, but the school board nixed this idea.

 Texas Senator Ralph Yarborough invited three student leaders to come to Washington, DC, to discuss discrimination in their schools.
-These students also met with Senator Edward Kennedy and Senator George McGovern, who notified the Civil Rights division of the Department of Justice and the Department of Health, Education, and Welfare of situation going on in Texas.
-Texans for the Educational Advancement of Mexican Americans (TEAMA) provided the striking students with instruction during the Christmas holidays.
+These students also met with Senators Edward Kennedy and George McGovern, who notified the Civil Rights division of the Department of Justice and the Department of Health, Education, and Welfare of the situation.
+Texans for the Educational Advancement of Mexican Americans (TEAMA) taught the striking students during the Christmas holidays.

 The school board finally agreed to a hearing, and on January 9, 1970, student demands were approved.
-This victory energized the community and that spring, "Mexican American candidates swept the school board and city council elections."
+This victory galvanized the community and that spring, "Mexican American candidates swept the school board and city council elections."

 Within two years, the faculty of the school, as well as administrators and the superintendent, reflected the Mexican American majority of the population.
-The school had an increase in graduating students and a majority of the students were attending some form of higher education.
-Some of the student leaders of the walkout have gone on to hold key positions at the school and in government.
+The school had an increase in graduating students; a majority were enrolling in some form of higher education.
+Some of the student leaders of the walkout later held key positions at the school and in government.

 La Raza Unida Party

 By the late 1960s, Crystal City became the location of continued activism in the civil rights movement among its Mexican American majority population, and the birthplace of the third-party political movement known as La Raza Unida Party founded by three Chicanos, including José Ángel Gutiérrez over a conflict about the ethnicity of cheerleaders at Crystal City High School.
 La Raza Unida, and related organizations, then won election to most offices in Crystal City and Zavala County in the periods between 1969 and 1980, when the party declined at the local level.

 In the 1970s, following protests of charges (essentially nonpayment of services) on the part of La Raza Unida, Crystal City's natural gas supply was shut off by its only supplier.
-Crystal City residents were forced to resort to mostly wood-burning stoves and individual propane gas tanks for cooking.
+Crystal City residents resorted to mostly wood-burning stoves and individual propane gas tanks for cooking.